nbdc-datahub/hbcd-docs/docs/changelog/knownissues.md

 The variable `sed_basic_demographics_screen_mother_race` has two levels to reflect Hawaiian race (`2` = `Hawaiian`; `7` = `Native Hawaiian or Other Pacific Islander`). `2` = `Hawaiian` was not a response option to this question and can be ignored; no participants selected this option.

 **Expected Fix:** Release 1.1

+##### ⚠️ Gestational Age at Delivery and Mother’s Age at Delivery

+Gestational Age at Delivery (`sed_basic_demographics_gestational_age_delivery`) and Mother's Age at Delivery (`sed_basic_demographics_mother_age_delivery`) are variables that should only be available for participants who have V01 + V02 or V03 in the data release which had a cutoff of visit completion of July 1, 2024.
+However, for these measures data for deliveries after July 1, 2024 were included in the release in error.
+These fields which represent births beyond our cutoff dates were incorrectly made available, did not undergo QC, and will be removed in the patch release.
+Users can currently filter or remove any values for participants that do not have a V01 + V02 or V03 until the fix.

+**Expected Fix:** Release 1.1

 ##### ⚠️ Mother Ethnicity
 The variable `screen_mother_ethnicity` should be a 2-level variable, however it is currently noted as a 4-level variable in the data dictionary.
 Levels of 0 and 1 (in the data dictionary) are included in error, they do not appear in the dataset; all participants with valid data have a value of 2 (Hispanic) or 3 (non-Hispanic).